GenericMappingTools/gmt/trunk/doc/rst/source/supplements/spotter/rotconverter.rst

 **-A**
     Indicate that times are actually just opening angles [times in Myr].

 **-D**
     Report longitudes use the -180/+180 range [Default is 0/360].

 **-E**\ [*fact*]
-    Scale opening angles by *fact* on output.
+    Scale opening angles by *fact* on output [0.5].
+    Typically used to get half-rates needed for flowlines.
     Requires stage pole output (see **-F**).

 **-F**\ *out*
     Specify the output format for rotations.
 The *out* flag must be either **t** or **s** for total reconstruction or stage rotations, respectively.
 [Default is **-Ft** (output contains total reconstruction rotations)].

 **-G**
     Output final rotations in the Plates4 format used by GPlates [Default is spotter format].

 **-N**
     Place all output poles in the northern hemisphere [Default reports positive rotation angles].

 **-S**
     Place all output poles in the southern hemisphere [Default reports positive rotation angles].

 **-T**
     Transpose the final result, i.e., change the sign of the rotation angles.